-Antipsychotics - Some clinical data suggests a possible pharmacodynamic and/or pharmacokinetic interaction etween SSRIs and antipsychotics.
-Elevation of blood levels of haloperidol and clozapine has been observed in decrement due to increased alprazolam levels.
+Antipsychotics - Some clinical data suggests a possible pharmacodynamic and/or pharmacokinetic interaction between SSRIs and antipsychotics.
+Elevation of blood levels of haloperidol and clozapine has been observed in patients receiving concomitant fluoxetine.
+A single case report has suggested possible additive effects of pimozide and fluoxetine leading to bradycardia.
+For thioridazine, see CONTRAINDICATIONS and WARNINGS.